BCC Logo

 Overall, you will find the commentary most supportive of grace-based theology free of guilt-driven legalism.
 Whom the Son sets free is free indeed!

-I grew up in a small oil community immersed in Blue Collar and my parents were no exception.
-My dad, who was raised for all intents and purpose by a single depression era father, completed 8th grade but never finished high school mostly because he enlisted in the Navy during the II World War not long after his 17th birthday.
-My mother finished high school, she became pregnant early in life and for that reason waited until my oldest brother was attending our local junior college to go back to school and get a teaching credential and later a master’s in counselling.
-The irony there is she graduated junior college the same year my oldest brother did.
+I grew up in a small oil community immersed in blue-collar culture; my parents were no exception.
+My dad, who was raised for all intents and purposes by a single, depression era father, completed 8th grade but never finished high school mostly because he enlisted in the Navy during the II World War not long after his 17th birthday.
+My mother became pregnant early in life and, for that reason, waited until my oldest brother was attending our local junior college to go back to school and get a teaching credential and later a master’s in counselling.
+Ironically, she graduated junior college the same year my oldest brother did.
 Since I am the youngest of six, a lot of my experience in my younger years was with a dad who had worked himself up to management and thus left home early and stayed later at work and a mom who was working as a teacher at a school located about 30 miles from our house and likewise left early and got home later.
-I didn’t know it while I was being raised but society would have later come to describe my rearing as one of being a latch key child, which is the way I preferred it.
-I liked being outside and didn’t especially like homework, so it allowed me the freedom to roam.
+I didn’t know it while I was being raised, but society would have later described my rearing as a latchkey child, which is why I preferred it.
+I liked being outside and disliked homework, so it allowed me the freedom to roam.

-As it turns out one of the more influential grace-based pastor’s sermons I was listening to on the radio during that time was not really famous at all and lived in Bakersfield, CA, the same city I lived in.
-Through a weird series of events Me and My family came to know this man and his family.
-We have become great friends and my wife, children and I ended up attended the church he pastored for over 20 years until we moved to Lake Tahoe.
-That man, as you can now guess is Jeff Harrington, the man who has written the source material on this website.
-Words cannot express how grateful I am to God for Jeff’s faithfulness and patience in teaching me God’s word and concepts in a simple language that makes sense, is easily understood and clarifies many of those more difficult passages that seem to be contradictory and/or confusing.
-It has truly been a next step game changer in my study of scripture, and I feel it will be for others as well.
+Then, one day, God led me to a church to help me take the next step in my spiritual journey.
+This church called itself grace-based.
+As you probably already guessed, the pastor, Jeff, taught that the Lord Jesus didn’t want me to do anything for Him.
+Instead, Jesus wanted to do things through me.
+Furthermore, guilt and obligation were not sufficient motivators for obedience, but love and devotion were.
+Words cannot express how grateful I am to God for Jeff’s faithfulness and patience in teaching me God’s Word and concepts in a simple language that makes sense, is easily understood, and clarifies many of those more difficult passages that seem contradictory and/or confusing.
+It has truly been a next-step game changer in my scripture study, and I feel it will also be for others.
 That is why I partnered with Jeff to get these teachings to others.
-In addition, one of Jeff’s great gifts has been to provide insight and relevance of the passages being studied to people’s everyday life which he shares in the observations and applications content on this website.
+In addition, one of Jeff’s great gifts has been to provide insight and relevance to the passages being studied in people’s everyday lives, which he shares in the observations and applications content on this website.